MicrosoftDocs/win32/desktop-src/tablet/ink-controls.md

 # Ink Controls

 The Tablet PC platform provides two controls, [InkEdit](inkedit-control.md) and [InkPicture](inkpicture-control.md), which enable you to easily add ink and handwriting recognition to Tablet PC applications.
-The InkEdit control has [managed](frlrfMicrosoftInkInkEditClassTopic), [ActiveX](inkedit-control-reference.md) , and Win32 versions, while InkPicture has only the managed [InkPicture](frlrfMicrosoftInkInkPictureClassTopic) and [ActiveX](inkpicture-control-reference.md) versions.
+The InkEdit control has [managed](https://msdn.microsoft.com/library/ms835842(v=MSDN.10).aspx), [ActiveX](inkedit-control-reference.md) , and Win32 versions, while InkPicture has only the managed [InkPicture](https://msdn.microsoft.com/library/ms583740(v=VS.90).aspx) and [ActiveX](inkpicture-control-reference.md) versions.

 The key difference between the controls is in how data is saved.
 The [InkEdit](inkedit-control.md) control saves ink as text by default, while [InkPicture](inkpicture-control.md) saves ink as ink.